 The financial statements and notes represent those of Travellers Choice Limited.
 Travellers Choice Limited is a company limited by shares, incorporated and domiciled in Australia.

-The financial statements were authorised for issue on the 22nd day of September 2023 by the Directors of Travellers Choice Limited.
+The financial statements were authorised for issue on the 4th September 2024 by the Directors of Travellers Choice Limited.

-NOTE 1 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+NOTE 1 SUMMARY OF MATERIAL ACCOUNTING POLICIES INFORMATION